 Charge your way to the top of your frequent flyer program.
 Depending on which cards you have and which frequent flyer programs you are a part of spending on your travel card can increase your member status which can also bring increased perks and exclusivity.

 For Instance, Delta uses tiered level status within their frequent flyer program, levels range from silver to diamond.
 Each level has increased exclusivity and perks.
 The Delta Reserve card from American Express offers bonus Medallion Qualification Miles for sign up and for spending.
-You can earn up to 40,000 bonus MQM’s in the first calendar year.
-Which would automatically qualify the cardholder for silver status (25,000 MQMs).
+Earn 10,000 Medallion® Qualification Miles (MQMs) and 40,000 bonus miles after you spend $3,000 in purchases on your new Card in your first 3 months.
 To reach diamond status, the highest level, cardholders will need 125,000 MQMs.

 As your status in your mileage program climbs there are added benefits.
 Being a Medallion member can get you things like class upgrades and additional miles earned per dollar.
 You can also have fees waived such as baggage fees and receive services like priority boarding and check-in.
 Airport lounge access is another thing to consider in the tiers of status within your frequent flyer program.